xiumingxu/XXDesign/README.md

 # XXDesign
-A lightweight customized component library based on Typescript, later expand to Design System
+A lightweight customized component library based on Typescript, later expand to Design Sys